labxscut/EnzHier/README.md

 For custom model training or advanced usage, refer to the EnzHier package modules:

-- `LayerNormNet` - Neural network architecture with layer normalization
+- `U-net Neural network` - Neural network architecture with layer normalization
-- `infer_maxsep2` - Function for maximum separation inference
+- `infer_maxsep2` - Function for inference
 - `esm_embedding` - Function to generate ESM embeddings for protein sequences

 ## Citation